navidrome/website/content/en/docs/usage/customtags.md

 [here][mappings].

 However, Navidrome supports importing and using custom tags from your music files.
 Custom tags allow you to extend the metadata beyond the default supported tags.
-This functionality can be configured via the configuration file.
+This functionality can be configured via the [configuration file][config].

 ## Configuring custom tags

+{{< alert >}}
+This customization is only available when using a [configuration file](/docs/usage/configuration-options).

+If you want to use a configuration file with Docker, you can do so by creating a `navidrome.toml` config file in the host folder that is mapped to your `/data` volume, and set the env var `ND_CONFIGFILE=/data/navidrome.toml`.
+{{< /alert >}}

 Custom tags are defined under the `Tags` configuration section.
 A custom tag configuration accepts the following properties: